tech-by-design/polyglot-prime/support/specifications/flat-file/README.md

 ### Components of the File Name

 1. **`<DATA_TYPE>`**:
    - This is the predefined and mandatory part of the file name.
-It indicates the type of data contained in the file and must remain unchanged.
+It indicates the category of data contained in the file and must remain unchanged.
    - Examples of valid values:
      - `DEMOGRAPHIC_DATA_`
      - `QE_ADMIN_DATA_`